Death toll in Northern California's huge Carr Fire rises to six

 Almost 3,400 fire personnel were battling the fire, some of them on 36-hour rotations, with 17 helicopters, 334 fire engines, 68 dozers and 59 fire crews, according to Cal Fire.

 Officials said the Carr Fire was one of 17 major fires scorching 200,000 acres across the state.
-Also among them was the Ferguson Fire, which has torn through 53,000 acres around Yosemite National Park and killed a 36-year-old heavy equipment operator with Cal Fire on June 21.
+Also among them was the Ferguson Fire, which has torn through more than 54,000 acres around Yosemite National Park and killed a 36-year-old heavy equipment operator with Cal Fire on June 21.

 On Sunday, the Mariposa County Sheriff's Office and the National Park Service said a Sequoia and Kings Canyon National Park firefighter died earlier in the day while battling the blaze.

-Note: CORRECTION (July 30, 10:17 a.m.): An earlier version of this article misstated the last name of the man who lost his wife and great-grandchildren.
-His name is Ed Bledsoe, not Ed Roberts.